 All University of Mobile official communications with the student will be provided through the UM E-Mail address that is assigned to the student upon official admission and enrollment.
-All official information including but not limited to, student billing, faculty-student communications, course registration, financial aid
+All official information including but not limited to, student billing, faculty-student communications, course registration, financial aid information, student handbook changes, etc. will be sent to the student's email address representing official notification.
+The University accepts no responsibility, for any forwarding of email that the student may choose from their official UM email account.
+The University is only responsible for ensuring that email gets to the student's email account that is maintained by the University.
+All students should monitor their UM email account at least twice daily.
 Only official University of Mobile email addresses will be used for communication from the School of Nursing.